wavexx/Expect.jl/README.rst

 communicating through their standard input/output streams.

 ``Expect.jl`` is similar to D. Libes's Expect_ and many other Expect-like modules.
-It can be used to automate interactive applications such as ``ssh``, perform software testing or drive test harnesses easily.
+It can be used to automate interactive applications such as shells, perform software testing or drive test harnesses easily.

 .. contents::